farookphuket/lav8.project/README.md

-##  Last update 11 Apr 2021
+##  Last update 18 May 2021

->   I've spent all day just to make this work in the way that I want
+> added to baanlungpa.com 18 May 2021
+> fixed the "forgot password"